-4.1 Doubtful Expenditure - Us\$.61,547
+4.1 Doubtful Expenditure - US\$ 61,547

-The Audit Commission reported that expenditure amounting to Us\$.61,547 was not properly accounted for, contrary to the financial regulations; examination of the accompanying supporting documents revealed several inconsistencies that point to a possibility of misuse.
+The Audit Commission reported that expenditure amounting to US\$ 61,547 was not properly accounted for, contrary to the financial regulations; examination of the accompanying supporting documents revealed several inconsistencies that point to a possibility of misuse.

-Management agreed with the audit findings and promised to further investigate the transactions.
+Management agreed with the audit findings and promised to investigate further the transactions.

-The Committee noted doubtful expenditure but was informed that only USD8,450 was found doubtful and recovered.
+The Committee noted doubtful expenditure but was informed that only USD 8,450 was found doubtful and recovered.